adamsalimtidoo/airbnb-clone-project/README.md

 - Integrate authentication and payment systems
 - Ensure scalability and maintainability with modular code structure
 - Write tests and document the system for reliability
+- Integrate cyber defense systems into the project

 ## Tech Stack